 Check out these FAQs about expungement, including:

 - Updates on changes in Missouri law related to expungement

 - How the expungement process works

 *Disclaimer: The Clear My Record Project and the UMKC Expungement Clinic have provided this information as a service to the general public.
 Use of this information does not in any manner constitute an attorney-client relationship between the Project/Clinic and the user.
 While the information provided is about the law, it is not intended as legal advice or as a substitute for the particularized advice of your own counsel.
 Anyone seeking specific legal advice or assistance should retain an attorney.

 Library staff can not provide legal advice at the Library, but we can share information about available resources.
-During the Library’s temporary closure, we’re also able to provide remote access to Westlaw by appointment.
-Please email me if you would like to schedule access to Westlaw.

 If you require legal representation, please consider these resources curated by Findlaw.